 Canadian sailor Lawrence Lemieux was in second place during the Finn class competition at the 1988 Olympics in Seoul, South Korea, when he saw a pair of Singaporean sailors in a nearby race capsize.
 Realizing they were in danger of being carried out to sea, Lemieux abandoned his race and went to help.
 After pulling both of the capsized sailors onto his boat, Lemieux waited for more help to arrive before getting back to his own race.
-Though he eventually finished 11th, he was credited with a second-place finish in that particular race and was awarded the de Coubertin medal.
+Though he eventually finished 11th in the class, he was credited with a second-place finish in that particular race and was awarded the de Coubertin medal.

 4. VANDERLEI CORDEIRO DE LIMA // 2004

 At the 2004 Summer Games in Athens, Brazilian runner Vanderlei Cordeiro de Lima was leading the men's marathon with just four miles to go.
-Then it happened: A defrocked Irish priest jumped out of the crowd and detained de Lima for a good seven seconds.
+Then it happened: A defrocked former Irish priest jumped out of the crowd and detained de Lima for a good seven seconds.
 Though the delay was brief, it may have cost the athlete a higher finishing spot; he missed gold by more than a minute and silver by more than 40 seconds, but it's hard to say how he would have performed in the last few miles had his concentration not been interrupted.
 The IOC refused to change the result of the race, but they did give the Brazilian runner the de Coubertin medal in addition to his bronze.
 More than a decade later, the recognition continued: de Lima was chosen to light the Olympic cauldron in Rio in 2016.